 Even if you are initially turned down for a position, don’t give up.
-Get the experience and education required to be a leader and keep applying for the jobs.
+Get the experience and education required to be a leader and keep applying for jobs.

 Networking will get you everywhere in life.
 You never know when the person you talk to has connections and can help you get the best side jobs for nurses or a higher position in your full-time job.

-Let everyone know what you do and what you’re willing to do, whether you want work from home nursing jobs or you’re willing to travel.
+Let everyone know what you do and what you’re willing to do, whether you want to work from home nursing jobs or you’re willing to travel.
 The more you share, the more opportunities that will come your way.